There are now 3 possible online modes for units:

 Participation in this unit will incur the following incidental fee(s):field trip (estimated cost - $300).

 - Contact hours

-- This unit is block-taught during the summer semester and involves a field trip of five days plus travel time at a a cost of up to $300 to the student, plus up to three days of lectures and planning (including occupational health and safety) and up to four days of analysis and presentation of results.
-The total workload for the unit is 150 hours, 80 of which are contact hours.
+- This unit is block-taught during the summer semester and involves a field trip of five days plus travel time at a cost of up to $300 to the student, plus up to four days of lectures and planning (including occupational health and safety) and up to four days of analysis and presentation of results.
+The total workload for the unit is 150 hours, up to 100 of which are contact hours.